chem-274-A-master/problem-set-3/instructions.md

 When molecules are represented as graphs, the atoms are represented as nodes in the graph, and the bonds are represented as edges.

+In this homework, you will use a Python library called [NetworkX](https://networkx.org/) for graph representation.
+You will also implement your own ring finding algorithm.
+However, if you were working on a real molecular application, you would likely use a specialized library like [RDKit](https://www.rdkit.org/) instead (we will use this library in a later lab!).

-Your task for this homework is to use Python to represent molecular information read from an sdf file as a graph.
+Your task for this homework is to use Python to represent molecular information read from a [Structured data File (sdf)](https://chem.libretexts.org/Courses/Intercollegiate_Courses/Cheminformatics/02%3A_Representing_Small_Molecules_on_Computers/2.05%3A_Structural_Data_Files) as a graph.
 You have been provided with a function called `parse_sdf` in `read.py` which will return a list of elements and bonds from an sdf file.

 You will use a Python library called [NetworkX](https://networkx.org/) to create a graph from molecular information read from an SDF file.
 You can then use graph functions to determine things about the molecular structure, such as the presence of rings.